-Alternatively, when the decision 504 determines that status sage is displayed 510.
+Alternatively, when the decision 504 determines that status information is not provided with the message, then the message is displayed 510.
 Here, there is no status information available to present; therefore, the message is simply displayed.
 Following the operations 508 and 510, the display processing 500 is complete and ends.